Contact Us | Search

 COV-041_Coetze_site visits in slums

-HIV prevalence amongst sex workers in South Africa is amongst the highest globally, with national estimates suggesting that more than two-thirds of female sex workers were HIV-positive before the start of the COVID-19 pandemic.
-Since the start of the pandemic, and following the first detected case in South Africa, there has been concern that the restrictions implemented to curb the spread of the SARS-CoV-2 virus could potentially have inhibited easy access to healthcare spaces and may have impacted access to antiretroviral treatment (ART) and pre-exposure prophylaxis (PrEP) in controlling the HIV epidemic.
+HIV prevalence amongst sex workers in South Africa is amongst the highest globally, with national estimates suggesting more than two-thirds of female sex workers were HIV-positive before the start of the COVID-19 pandemic.
+Pandemic restrictions implemented to curb the spread of the SARS-CoV-2 virus may have impacted access to antiretroviral treatment (ART) and pre-exposure prophylaxis (PrEP).
 HIV epidemic control, specifically amongst key populations such as sex workers, is vital to reducing its incidence and prevalence in the country.
-Therefore, the objective of this research team’s concept is to understand the impact that COVID-19 and the subsequent national lockdown restrictions have had on the uptake of health services offered by sex work programs.
-They are also interested in exploring how these restrictions have affected the UNAIDS 95-95-95 targets in Gauteng, South Africa.
+This PEER project sought to understand the impact that COVID-19 and the subsequent national lockdown restrictions had on the uptake of health services offered by sex work programs and how these restrictions have affected the UNAIDS 95-95-95 targets in Gauteng, South Africa.

-In collaboration with their programmatic partner (Wits RHI) they will conduct a retrospective record review of routinely collected programmatic data from four sex work sites located across three districts in Gauteng, South Africa.
-The collected data will cover two time periods: the year preceding the start of the national lockdown (1 March 2019 – 29 February 2020 – pre- COVID-19 period), to two years after the start of the lockdown (1 March 2020 – 28 February 2022 – COVID-19 lockdown period).
+In collaboration with their programmatic partner (Wits RHI), the project team conducted a retrospective record review from four sex work sites located across three districts in Gauteng, South Africa, covering two time periods: the year preceding the start of the national lockdown (March 1, 2019 – February 29, 2020), and two years after the start of the lockdown (March 1, 2020 – February 28, 2022).

 Back to PEER COVID-19 Grant Recipients